 Built in 1947, this roadhouse-style bowling alley is rumored to be haunted - liquor bottles rearrange themselves, doors slam - although the current owners haven’t experienced any chills since they purchased the property a year ago.
 “We haven’t seen any evidence of that,” says Dorie, who co-owns the place with her sister, Darlene.
 There are four lanes, a huge horseshoe-shaped bar, and a nice dining area.
 They also have a car show and corn roast every August.

 The really great thing about Anglers is that folks can sit and have a drink at the bar, and their kids can bowl right in the next room.
 Everybody’s happy!
 The four lanes are as old-fashioned as they come and the lodge-like atmosphere in the attached bar/restaurant is charming, especially if you enjoy multiple taxidermy trophies.

 Here’s a funky, happening place, starting with the carpeted walls adorned with florescent balls and pins.
-Owner Tim Vasatka is ramping up the business: he’s added a poker room, horseshoe pits and a volleyball court.
+Owner Tim Vasatka has ramped up the business: he’s added a poker room, horseshoe pits and a volleyball court.
 He’s even bought the nearby Webster Motel, where there’s a free drink chip in every room.
-Visit soon; auto-scoring machines are on the horizon.

 Manya Kaczkowski is a freelance travel, food and lifestyle writer from Menomonee Falls.
 Her book, Milwaukee’s Historic Bowling Alleys, was published in 2010.
 Content produced in cooperation with Wisconsin Trails, www.wisconsintrails.com.This entry was posted in Things to Do